jimhigson/oboe-mark/README.md

-This is a small project with some benchmarks for Oboe.js
+A small project with some benchmarks for Oboe.js